subhanquraancentre/word_tracker/README.md

                     backgroundColor: chartColors[index] + '40',
                     borderWidth: 2,
                     fill: false,
-                    tension: 0.1,
-                    hidden: false // Ensure all datasets are visible by default }))
+                    tension: 0.4 // Slightly more curve for a modern look }))
             },
             options: {